4am-robotics/cob_driver/cob_sick_s300/README.md

 Thus, the old Sick S300 Professional CMS as well as the new Sick S300 Expert are supported.

 However, it does not cover the full functionality of the protocol:
-- It only handle distance measurements properly
+- It only handles distance measurements properly
 - It only handles no or only one configured measurement range field properly
 - It does not handle I/O-data or reflector data (though it reads the reflector marker field in the distance measurements)